Strength Training with Kettlebells: Your Multitool for Improved Movement

 The Democratization of Strength Training: How The Yard is Redefining Fitness

 Strength training isn’t just for bodybuilders, elite athletes, or gym regulars—it’s for everyone.
 At The Yard, we believe that access to strength training should be accessible, inclusive, and effective for people of all experience levels and goals.
-That’s why we’ve created a fitness experience that puts you in control, with innovative workout spaces called pods designed to remove the obstacles and intimidation often associated with traditional gyms.
+That’s why we’ve created a fitness experience that puts you in control, with innovative workout spaces called gym pods designed to remove the obstacles and intimidation often associated with traditional gyms.
 Or as we sometimes say–not sharing is caring.

 Here’s how we’re democratizing strength training one workout at a time—and how The Yard’s pod system empowers you to build strength, confidence, and community.

-The pod system at The Yard is the cornerstone of our philosophy.
+The gym pod system at The Yard is the cornerstone of our philosophy.
 Each pod is your own dedicated workout space—fully equipped with:

 1. A squat rack